andreasabel/inCode/entry/free-alternative-regexp.md

 `Alt`, from *Control.Alternative.Free.Final*, to gain a `many` that is non-recursive.[^3]

-Using the final encoding means we loose the "pattern match" method, and can only use the `runAlt` method.
+Using the final encoding means we lose the "pattern match" method, and can only use the `runAlt` method.
 However, we can off-load to `Alternative` instances that have non-recursive `many` (like the `RE` type from *regex-applicative*) that allows us to generate an NFA parser.
 While this still has issues because